 We don’t have a choice about where we grow up, who our parents are, our genome, the people we work with.
 So much is beyond our influence.

 The same for our genetic code.
 These genes, these ‘sensitivity to environment genes’ don’t make you good or bad.
 Nature doesn’t make such moralistic judgements.
 I like to think of them as potential.
 To thrive or flounder will depend on your circumstances and the choices you make.

 Thirdly, and practically.
 For sensitive types we need to take more care with our surroundings.
 Be wary around highly stimulating environments like parties, open plan offices, extroverts, negative soul-sucking individuals.

 We need to take better care of ourselves and create an environment better suited to our own growth.
 To create a nourishing environment.
 Putting ourselves first a little more and focusing on getting our needs met.
 Such as writing, art, reading, a small circle of friends, contemplative practices.

 ‘Become the Orchid that’s written in your genome’

 It’s perhaps no surprise that sensitive types are often drawn towards creative pursuits like writing and art.
 Or empathic professions like counselling and psychotherapy.
 Here they get to make a difference without being overwhelmed by it.

-The lesson here is we need think differently about those will mental health problems.
-No longer thinking about them as cursed, or just being difficult.
-But people who have vulnerabilities, who also useful skill to offer.
+The lesson is we need think differently about those with mental health problems.
+No longer thinking about them as cursed, or difficult.
+But people who have vulnerabilities, who have useful skill to offer.

-It’s tragic that people who take their own lives may be because they could ope with the emotions they felt.
-Because there were highly sensitive and didn’t know, their ignorance of themselves lead them to suffer with shame, and one day they could take it anymore.
+It’s tragic that people who take their own lives may be because they couldn’t cope with the emotions they felt.
+Because there were highly sensitive and ignorant about it lead them to suffer with shame, and one day they could take it anymore.